1. Publication

 5. Whitepaper

-6. Guidance Document
+6. Policy Document

 The Advisory Council on Historic Preservation (ACHP) has posted updated guidelines for federal agencies about how to report on their progress in identifying, protecting, and using historic properties in their ownership or control, consistent with the requirements of Section 3 of Executive Order 13287 (EO).
 The next report to the President on federal historic property stewardship will be issued by February 15, 2024.